Extending MyBatis Generator

 org.mybatis.generator.api.ShellCallback

 MBG calls methods in this interface to perform functions that it cannot do on its own.
-The most important of these functions are:
+The most important of these functions is translating project/package into a directory structure.

 You can provide your own implementation.
 This would be the most important class to write if you want to integrate MBG into some other environment.
-For example, the Eclipse plugin provides an implementation of this interface that supports Java file merging when running in the Eclipse environment.
+For example, the Eclipse plugin provides an implementation of this interface that translates Eclipse project names into file system locations.

-object.
+org.mybatis.generator.api.MyBatisGenerator.Builder.
 This cannot be configured through XML.
-If you are providing
+If you are

 org.mybatis.generator.api.ProgressCallback